 Events are held in the restaurant from time to time and some noise may be heard.

-Exciting Changes at Sutton Hoo: This cottage is currently closed until summer 2019 as part of the amazing work that is going on at Sutton Hoo.
+Exciting Changes at Sutton Hoo: This cottage is currently closed until August 2nd 2019 as part of the amazing work that is going on at Sutton Hoo.
 Our closest cottages are Bridge Farm Cottage, Nightjar, Stonechat and Woodlark if you are looking to stay nearby.
 The following link will give you more detailed information on what is going on at Sutton Hoo - Releasing the Story of Sutton Hoo

 A cosy two-bedroom apartment in Tranmer House, set in 245 acres of fascinating history.

 A Victorian farm cottage set on the Ickworth estate and finished with an elegant décor.